outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 >Error: Device for nexthop is not up

-From what the message, *wlan0* is not up before route entries added.
+From the message, *wlan0* is not up before route entries added.

 Down: */etc/local.d/01-wireguard.stop*: